 Awareness of additional idiosyncrasies of Cobb’s angle can also be helpful for parents and patients.
 For instance, when undergoing x-rays for scoliosis the patient should make every effort to ensure as many factors as possible are constant.
 In particular, obtain x-ray readings at the same time of day due to reported variations in intraday measurements, reportedly as great as 20º (Beauchamp et al 1993).
 Furthermore, the patient should assume the same position in each x-ray series.
 If the initial x-ray is standing then subsequent x-rays should also be standing.
 Posture also affects Cobb angle measurement.
 The patient should avoid slouching and stand exactly the same way during each subsequent x-ray.

 For the purpose of determining flexibility vs. rigidity, there is an advantage having x-rays taken both standing and supine on the same day and time.
 Knowledge of spinal flexibility or rigidity is useful for the Schroth practitioner or the orthotist fitting a brace.
 For example, if the standing x-ray Cobb angle is 40º and the supine x-ray Cobb angle is 20º this indicates some degree of spinal flexibility.
 On the other hand, if there is no change in Cobb angle degree when x-rays are taken in a standing and supine position on the same day, the spine is considered rigid.
-In this case, it is less likely much correction can be achieved.
-Conversely, if the Cobb angle measurement indicates flexibility is present, some degree of correction may be expected in brace, or from Schroth curve-pattern specific scoliosis exercises.
+In this case, it is less likely significant correction will be able to be achieved.
+Conversely, if the Cobb angle measurement indicates that there is flexibility, some degree of correction may be expected in a corrective brace, or from Schroth curve-pattern specific scoliosis exercises.

-In my experience, patients and parents get overly focused with the degree of the Cobb angle.
-Of course, it is understandable and easy to do when you are the family member of a child, or a patient, with scoliosis.
-Perhaps, one reason for this is that spinal surgeons frequently reference a 45-50º Cobb angle as the degree where surgical intervention is necessary or recommended.
-By the way, this threshold is a point of contention between many advocates of conservative care and the surgical community.
+In my experience, patients and parents get overly focused on the Cobb angle.
+Of course, it is understandable and easy to do when you are the parent of a child, or a patient, with scoliosis.
+Perhaps, one reason for this is that spinal surgeons frequently reference a 45-50º Cobb angle as the degree where surgical intervention for scoliosis is recommended.
+By the way, this threshold is a point of contention between advocates of conservative care and spinal surgeons.

-To the Schroth practitioner, Cobb angle is an important measurement, in spite of its shortcomings.
-One reason, in the case of mild scoliosis in particular, is that Cobb angle is an indicator for parents of adolescents to become proactive rather than “observing” what a scoliosis will do.
+In spite of its shortcomings, to the Schroth method practitioner, Cobb angle is an important measurement.In the case of mild scoliosis in particular, Cobb angle is an indicator for parents of adolescents to become proactive rather than “observing” what a scoliosis will do.

-In addition to Cobb angle, at Scoliosis 3DC we include additional measurements for a more comprehensive evaluation of a scoliosis of any degree, including scoliometer readings, lung capacity and chest expansion measurements.
+In addition to Cobb angle, at Scoliosis 3DC® we include additional assessments for a more comprehensive evaluation of a scoliosis of any degree.
+These include scoliometer readings, lung capacity and chest expansion measurements.
 Of course, cosmetic factors such as rib prominence and postural imbalances are not measurable by Cobb’s angle and these are of utmost importance.

 Evaluation using various measures allow the Schroth practitioner to gain a better understanding of each curve and its effects on rib mobility and pulmonary function.
 These will be addressed independently in future blogs as part of this continuing series.